Singapore, Day 1 – What to see in Singapore in 2 days

 Get here for the opening time – 7:30.
 The first thing you will see will be huge lines for the shuttle.
 Skip right over those and go straight to the walking paths.
-Here, four different walking paths will take you across the zoo in the dark, as the nocturnal animals greet you in their natural habitat.
-Bring a tripod or a night view camera if you are so inclined and remember flash photography is strictly forbidden.
+Here, four different walking paths will take you across the zoo in the dark.
+And the the nocturnal animals greet you in their natural habitat.
+Bring a tripod or a night view camera and remember, for the safety of the animals, there is no flash photography.

 If you are bringing children for your 2 day trip to Singapore, be sure to catch the wildlife show as well (just ask any staff member), adorable and educational but mostly oriented towards younger viewers.

-After you finish your four hikes (each taking about 20 minutes each without the time you’ll need for pictures) the line for the shuttle should be much shorter, and you can quickly hop on and visit all the areas you haven’t seen by foot.
+Finish your four hikes (about 30 minutes each first).
+Then get back to the shuttle and find a much smaller line.
+Now, you can quickly hop on and visit all the areas you haven’t seen by foot.
 When people ask me what to see in Singapore in 2 days I will always recommend this unique night safari experience.

 Bonus: Day 3 – What to see in Singapore in 2 days

-If you have a few extra hours in Singapore before your flight, here is an off the beaten path activity you might enjoy.
-Deep in the heart of the ___ district (next to Wangz and Coo Hostel) lies a famous market, called the wet market of Tiong Bahru.
-Its called the wet market because the floors are supposed to be always wet from being washed so much – although I must say I didn’t encounter any wet floors!
+If you have a little time in the morning before your flight, here an off the beaten path activity you might enjoy.
+Deep in the heart of the Tiong bahru district lies a famous fish market – the wet market of Tiong Bahru.
+The name, wet market originates from the idea that someone is always washing the floors.
+I must say I didn’t encounter any wet floors at all!

-Very few tourists visit here especially early in the morning, so few in fact that I got a lot of incredulous looks when I showed up with my camera at 6 am.
+Very few tourists visit here, especially early in the morning.
+I got a lot of incredulous looks when I showed up with my camera at 6 am.
 Its fun to watch city waking up and coming here at 6 am is absolutely not necessary, but cool to see the merchants prepare their wares for the day.

-After you stroll the huge market (hundreds of stalls) make your way upstairs to the local food court to enjoy very inexpensive local breakfast or make your way to the trendy Tiong Bahru bakery shop right next door and try the green tea croissant (absolutely delicious).
+After you stroll the huge market (hundreds of stalls) make your way upstairs to the local food court.
+Here enjoy very inexpensive local breakfast.
+Alternatively, make your way to the trendy Tiong Bahru bakery shop right next door.
+Try the green tea croissant here (absolutely delicious).

-The juxtaposition of the local, down to earth market and the fancy bakery which could be located in Paris is awesome and a fun experience before your flight.
+Here you’ll find an awesome juxtaposition of the local, down to earth market and the fancy bakery which could be located in Paris.
+Its the perfect last experience of Singapore before your flight.